Course Reserves: Information for Faculty

 What Materials Can be Placed on Reserve?

-Supplemental course readings like journal articles, book chapters, e-books, powerpoint presentations, word docs, test reviews, sample tests, notes, and syllabi can be put on electronic reserve.
+Supplemental course readings like journal articles and book chapters (requested through Ereserves) and direct links to library-licensed content can be put on electronic reserve.

 Books (both personal and library owned copies), DVDs, CDs, journal articles, sample tests, notes, etc. can all be placed on hard copy reserve.